OpenNebula/docs/source/provision_clusters/providers/vultr_provider.rst

 Vultr Provider
 ==========================

-A Vultr provider contains the credentials to interact with Vultr and also the location to deploy your Edge Clusters.
+A Vultr provider contains the credentials to interact with Vultr and also the location to deploy your Provisions.
 OpenNebula comes with four pre-defined providers in the following regions:

 * Amsterdam
 * London